 Maltese ride-hailing company eCabs has seen customer journeys during the first three months of 2022 grow by more than 50 per cent, compared to the same period in 2019, which is its best performing year to date.
-As the company gears up to expand internationally, Malta Today spoke with Dr. Andrew Bezzina, CEO at eCabs’ Malta operation about how this success has been achieved and what the future holds.
+As the company gears up to expand internationally, Malta Today spoke with Dr Andrew Bezzina, CEO at eCabs’ Malta operation about how the ride-hailing company achieved this success and what the future holds.

 Cuorium Technologies is, in fact, at the heart of eCabs’ plans for growth.
 “Our experience in Malta confirms that this technology can be taken into any market and we’re now working hard to raise the funding we need to move into carefully selected international markets.
 Whilst the interest has been extremely positive from various corners of the world, strategy leads our decisions.”

 “2022 has started very well for eCabs and the outlook for our Malta operations is very positive.
 On this basis we have set ourselves the ambitious target of doubling the number of journeys we delivered in 2019.
 This, inevitably, means that we need to attract as many partner drivers as we can.
 We already have more than 1,400 partner drivers in Malta using our platform and will continue doing all we can to offer the best possible working conditions.
 Our engagement with drivers is also key to reducing the carbon footprint of our business as we work towards fulfilling our commitment to have a fully electric and hybrid fleet by 2025, something which is a key strategic priority for us.
 This year, eCabs will also be buying 15 electric vehicles for its own fleet,” continues Dr Bezzina.